Vocabulary: Obese, Fat or Overweight

 Subscribe for free to get my new IELTS lessons sent to your email inbox.

-IELTS Reading: Choosing a title
+IELTS Reading: Choosing a Title: Practice & Tips

-Tips for Choosing a Title
+Choosing a Title Tips

 Reading Passage: